Buhbooh/madden-trainer-releases/README.md

 ## My player had an excellent practice, but none of his attributes changed.
 Why not?

 This could be a couple of reasons.
-If he is over 30, he cannot make any more gains.
-If he is not over 30, he may have already met his potential in the attributes that he was rewarded for that practice.
+If he is over 31 years old, he cannot make any more gains.
+If he is not over 31 years old, he may have already met his potential in the attributes that he was rewarded for that practice.

 ## How do injuries affect progression?